|Type of keycap and switches|

 Chiclet keycaps are flat and low-profile, and each key appears to sit individually on its own opening on top panel of the keyboard.
 They are flat and significantly thinner than classic mechanical key caps.

-Chiclet keycaps normally have scissor switches and have a travel distance as short as 2mm while the actuation point is about 1.5mm.
-The Logitech MX Key is one of the best examples of a low profile keyboard using chiclet-style keys.
+Chiclet keycaps typically have scissor switches and have a travel distance as short as 2mm, while the actuation point is about 1.5mm.
+The Logitech MX Key is one of the best examples of a low-profile keyboard using chiclet-style keys.

-Such keyboards are useful for both work and play and the downside is that the keycaps and scissor switches are not removable.
-However, this has very little impact on most users who prefer an out-of-box experience rather than the ability to customise or fiddle with keycaps.
+Such keyboards are helpful for both work and play, and the downside is that the keycaps and scissor switches are not removable.
+However, this has little impact on most users who prefer an out-of-box experience rather than the ability to customize or fiddle with keycaps.

-Wireless keyboards with backlit keys are useful in dim light conditions.
+Wireless keyboards with backlit keys are helpful in dim light conditions.
 In the past, backlist keys started as a typical requirement for most laptop keyboards.
-In recent years, it has become a popular feature on high-end standalone wireless keyboards which are portable.
+In recent years, it has become a popular feature on high-end standalone wireless keyboards, which are portable.

 If your plan to move your wireless keyboard around or is likely to use it under dim light conditions (such as a presentation), then a backlit keyboard is essential.